 This section should contain a minimum of three and a maximum of six items in accordance with Medical Subject Headings (MeSH) terms prepared by the National Library of Medicine (NLM) and should be placed just below the abstract.

 Text should be prepared with MS Word document.
-All text should be written with Arial font type at 12 font size and double spaced on A4 sized paper with 1 cm right margin and 3 cm other margins.
+All text should be written with Times New Roman font type at 12 font size and double spaced on A4 sized paper with 1 cm right margin and 3 cm other margins.
 Header and/or footer should not be inserted in the text except that the pages should be numbered with Arabic numerals.
 Main text should consist of title, introduction, materials and methods, results and discussion

 Introduction: State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.
 The unnecessary details and excessive references should be avoided.
 Hypothesis and the aim of the study should be stated in the introduction.